kyro1202/Pac-Man-RL-AI/README.md

-# Megaman-X-RL-AI
+# Pac-Man-RL-AI
-This repository contains the code to build a self learning AI Bot for the game Megaman X
+This repository contains the code to build a self learning AI Bot for the game Pac-Man